 Film Maker Pro

-Use Film Maker Pro to produce videos for your students or have students produce videos.
+Use video editing software like Film Maker Pro to produce videos for your students or have students produce videos.
+You can apply for this badge for other video editing software as well like WeVideo, etc.

 Stop Motion Animation